 Get engaged: be actors for one day.
 For example play the animators role, to everyone’s surprise when you disappear for 5 minutes after guests arrival and return dressed in colourful costumes, disguised in a green wig for the Spring fairy role in the middle of Winter.
 It makes your kid proud to have parents who will change their business suits for a clown costume and a butterflies hair band on a green wig.
 And you’ll get a mood boost shot to keep you enthusiastic for weeks.

 During the party, watch your group dynamics.
 If you see that a break is in order, go for “Tell me a story” game.
 Prepare key words you’d like the story to be about printed on rolled pieces of paper and have the birthday kid offer the basket they are placed in to guests she would like to hear stories from.
 Key words can be from your kid’s favourite stories or can be invented.
 The birthday kid gets to choose the story-teller she liked best and give a prize to the winner.
 It can be a stories’ book.
-Parents of the winner will usually revert with a note, which reads “Thank you for the book, it’ s now a favourite”.
-No doubts, it was earned and well deserved.
+Parents of the winner will usually revert with a note, which reads “Thank you for the book, it’s now a favourite”.
+No doubts, it was well deserved.